- 1 How KQJ was born

 Rules and Principles

-The Opener starts the 1rst Trick and puts at the center of the table a card from his/her hand face up.
-Then, when his/her turn comes, each player must play one card face up.
+The Opener starts the 1rst Trick and puts at the center of the table a card from their hand face up.
+Then, when their turn comes, each player must play one card face up.

-The one who starts may play any card from his/her hand, the suit of this card is the "requested" suit.
+The one who starts may play any card from their hand, the suit of this card is the "requested" suit.